 For Disney’s acolytes, spotting hidden references that link different movies brings more excitement and joy than unwrapping presents.
 But what if the fan is also an art lover?
 Well, the knowledgeable Disney animators have that covered.
-Join us in this Real Art Easter egg hunt and don’t forget to bring a basket!
+Join us in this real art hunt!

 Now, I am no ancient Muse, but I will try to tell you about Hercules and Venus de Milo all the same!
 Hercules debuted in 1997, at the end of what is culturally known as Disney’s Renaissance.
 It did alright on Rotten Tomatoes, but received unexcited reviews due to the style of the drawings.
 Very pointy elbows and swirling ears that look like cinnamon rolls, just to mention a couple of anatomical details.
 Although one might not fancy the aesthetics, the inspiration that the animators drew from real ancient Greece’s pottery is worthy of the art lover’s appreciation!